PD-L1: By interferons

 Upon IFN-γ stimulation, PD-L1 is expressed on T cells, NK cells, macrophages, myeloid DCs, B cells, epithelial cells, and vascular endothelial cells.
 The PD-L1 gene promoter region has a response element to IRF-1, the interferon regulatory factor.
 Type I interferons can also upregulate PD-L1 on murine hepatocytes, monocytes, DCs, and tumor cells.

 On macrophages and monocytes

 PD-L1 is notably expressed on macrophages.
-In the mouse, it has been shown that classically activated macrophages (induced by type I helper T cells or a combination of LPS and interferon-gamma) greatly upregulate PD-L1.
+In the mouse, it has been shown that classically activated macrophages (induced by type I helper T cells, a combination of LPS and interferon-gamma, or even dendritic cell vaccines) greatly upregulate PD-L1.
 Alternatively, macrophages activated by IL-4 (alternative macrophages), slightly upregulate PD-L1, while greatly upregulating PD-L2.
 It has been shown by STAT1-deficient knock-out mice that STAT1 is mostly responsible for upregulation of PD-L1 on macrophages by LPS or interferon-gamma, but is not at all responsible for its constitutive expression before activation in these mice.

 It was also shown that PD-L1 is constituvely expressed on mouse Ly6Clo nonclassical monocytes in steady state.
+Moreover, PD-L1+ macrophages might also show cross-organ enrichment (e.g., lymph node as well as peripheral diseased tissues like tumours) and exert potent hostility against CD8+T cells thereby compromising T cell's disease ameliorating activity e.g., anticancer immune reactions.